 Cost and Freight – When to Use?

 In international trade, buyers and sellers can use CFR only in the case of ocean or inland waterway transport.
-A seller usually agrees to the CFR agreement if he or she has direct access to the ship.
+A seller usually agrees to the CFR agreement if they have direct access to the ship.

 FAS (Free alongside ship) and FOB (Free on board) are the two other Incoterms that are similar to CFR with minor differences.
 Under FAS, the seller has to deliver the cargo at the port of destination and next to the vessel (alongside the ship at the port dock or near to ship’s lifting tackle).
-The buyer has the obligation for loading the cargo onto the ship.
+The buyer has an obligation to load the cargo onto the ship.
 FOB is the same as FAS, with the only difference being that the seller is also responsible for loading the cargo onto the ship.

 Obligations of Buyers and Sellers